jvalderrama/devo/README.md

 ## Conclusions

-1. Has been created and API application who check the status (running or stopped) of a RabbitMQ Server, the first part demonstrates how to create the API using `Flask framework` and a `configuration file for RabbitMQ server`, the application has its own tests and has been tested against a RabbitMQ server who is running as docker container.
+1. Has been created and API application who check the status (running or stopped) of a RabbitMQ Server, the first part demonstrates how to create the API using `Flask framework` and a `configuration file for RabbitMQ server application connection`, the **application has its own tests** and has been **tested against a RabbitMQ server** who is running as docker container.

 2. The API application can be installed and package as `PIP distribution (setup.py)`, therefore once an `EC2 instances` is created with `Terrraform` (no tested yet), the API application can be installed like `pip install devo` over the EC2 instances